aimeeyen/kickstarter-analysis/README.md

    - :white_check_mark: Summer season: May and June is the ***best*** time to launch campaign

    - :x: Winter season: Dec - Feb is the ***worst*** time to launch campaign and in Jan has the ***highest*** canceled campaigns

+   - Both Failed and Successful campaign have positive correlations, signify that both variable were affected equally by the time of launch date, such as School break or Holiday season.

 ### - What can you conclude about the Outcomes based on Goals?